The new season of 'The Late Late Show' kicks off tonight with Ryan Tubridy entering his second decade at the helm.

-Okay, okay, okay, we could have a whole list of our favourite Toy Show moments (oh wait, we do) and we're sorry Amy meeting Ed Sheeran didn't make the final cut or young Domhnall meeting Robbie Keane, but JohnJoe the horologist chatting to Ryan is one of our all time very moments of the show in the last ten years.
+Okay, okay, okay, we could have a whole list of our favourite Toy Show moments (oh wait, we do) and we're sorry Amy meeting Ed Sheeran didn't make the final cut or young Domhnall meeting Robbie Keane, but JohnJoe the horologist chatting to Ryan is one of our all-time very moments of Irish TV.

 JohnJoe stole the show back in 2009 when he rocked up in the body of an eight-year-old but the mind of a sixty-year-old intellectual who had perhaps been at the sherry.

 It's thanks to JohnJoe we all now know what a horologist is too.

 If ever 'The Late Late Show' demonstrated their resilience in the face of adversity it was in 2018 during The Beast from the East' when Ryan and the team decided the show must go on despite the entire country being on lockdown.
 It pretty much consisted of anyone who was in walking distance of RTÉ and a handful of guests, but full marks for a solid effort.

 Friday, April 30th 2010 was an emotional day in Ireland as the country heard the news that legendary broadcaster Gerry Ryan had died suddenly at age 53.
 Any plans that may have been in place for the opening of 'The Late Late Show' that night were thrown out the window as Ryan instead paid tribute to his good friend and colleague with help from Gay Byrne, Pat Kenny, Dave Fanning and Brenda Donohue.
 Almost fighting back tears at times, they chatted about Gerry, shared memories of their time with him and gave the nation a wake for a man so many felt like they knew too.